hapijs/hapi/docs/Reference.md

       in the same engine.
 The layout template name must be 'layout.ext' where 'ext' is the engine's extension.
       Defaults to `false`.
     - `layoutKeyword` - the key used by the template engine to denote where primary template content should go.
 Defaults to `'content'`.
-    - `encoding` - the text encoding used by the templates when reading the files and outputing the result.
+    - `encoding` - the text encoding used by the templates when reading the files and outputting the result.
 Defaults to `'utf-8'`.
     - `isCached` - if set to `false`, templates will not be cached (thus will be read from file on every use).
 Defaults to `true`.
     - `allowAbsolutePaths` - if set to `true`, allows absolute template paths passed to `request.reply.view()`.
 Defaults to `false`.
     - `allowInsecureAccess` - if set to `true`, allows template paths passed to `request.reply.view()` to contain '../'.
 Defaults to `false`.